November 10, 2025

-Van spot rates decline in Labor Day week
+Van spot rates rise as expected in the latest week

 Dive deeper into this week's data!